Dawit-Sh/Config/README.md

 ## How To Use

-Download the Vim Like Me script using
+Download the Vim Like Me script raw from this repository.
 From your command line:

 ```bash